Code-Institute-Submissions/eeefitness/README.md

 - Opera 70
 - Mozilla Firefox 81.0.1
 The website works and functions as expected on Samsung Internet, Google Chrome, Microsoft Edge and Opera.
 When opened in Firefox, however the custom svg bullet points do not always render.
-This is a known issue.
-I have decided to leave it for now and detail it in the README as the only current error I have come across on the project.
+This is a known issue with Firefox.
+Several solutions were attempted but were not successful.

 ### Bugs
-The custom svg bullet point images do no render in Mozilla Firefox 81.0.1 (64-bit).
+The custom svg bullet point images in the card deck on membership.html do no render in Mozilla Firefox 81.0.1 (64-bit).

 ##### back to [top](#table-of-contents)
 ---